 To address the national shortage of academic gynecologic oncologists, the Department of Gynecologic Oncology has dedicated its T32 training program to cultivating outstanding academic Gynecologic Oncologists – both clinician investigators and physician-scientists.
 Our program provides opportunities in a broad range of research training disciplines including, but not limited to, cancer biology, molecular therapeutics, tumor immunology, health disparities, epidemiology, health services research, and clinical trial design/implementation.
 This versatility in academic training increases the likelihood of obtaining an academic position upon completion of training.

-Our program has been continuously accredited by the American Board of Obstetrics and Gynecology (ABOG) since the inception of subspecialty certification in 1973.
+Our program was continuously accredited by the American Board of Obstetrics and Gynecology (ABOG) since the inception of subspecialty certification in 1973, until 2017 when ABOG discontinued accreditation of all gynecologic oncology programs and they were transitioned to ACGME accreditation.
+Our program is currently ACGME accredited (#2254822001).
 There are three new fellow positions per year, with a total of 12 fellows in the program at any one time.

 The curriculum includes 24 months of research followed by 24 months of clinical training in gynecologic oncology.
 The research period permits fellows to pursue interests in either laboratory or clinical research with no routine patient responsibilities.
 Additionally, each fellow is required to complete a core of two courses and earn an M.S. degree or an M.P.H. degree at the UT Graduate School of Biomedical Sciences or the UT School of Public Health, respectively.